Kimbsy/y-combinator-animation/script.md

 ## Clojure primer

 So there's a chance that some of you haven't used Clojure before (see me afterwards, I'll get you hooked up).
-Dont' worry, Here's what you need to know to follow along.
+Don't worry, Here's what you need to know to follow along.

 ### Call a function